 Pulsed Magnetic Field Background

-Electronic products in accordance to IEC 61000-4-9 are tested for immunity pulse magnetic fields to insure their continued reliable operation when placed in service in a very harsh environment.
+Electronic products in accordance with IEC 61000-4-9 are tested for immunity pulsed magnetic fields to ensure their continued reliable operation when placed in service in a very harsh environment.
 Although most electrical and electronic products will not have to be tested for pulse magnetic field immunity, the European Union’s EMC Directive may mandate this testing as a condition for obtaining the CE mark under special circumstances and for specific products before shipping to a member state of the European Union.

 For Pulse Magnetic Field Tests:

 Basic EMC Standard

-The Basic EMC Standard for pulse magnetic field defines methods of generating consistently reproducible current impulses for test purposes.
+The Basic EMC Standard for pulsed magnetic field defines methods of generating consistently reproducible current impulses for test purposes.
 Field amplitudes required by these standards range from 100 - 1000 Amps per meter.
 Although applicable only to apparatus containing devices susceptible to magnetic fields, testing may be required to make that determination.

 ||IEC 61000-4-9 Level